 Here are some facts about food waste and its enormous impact on gloibal warming:

-- According to a 2008 Marin Sanitary Service study, 9.4 million pounds of food waste were being disposed into Marin landfills at that time.6 MSS is doing great work with Marin residents and businesses to reduce that total, but there is clearly much fresh food being wasted in our county.
-Joe Garbarino, owner of Marin Sanitary Service, reports that “nearly 30% of the waste that goes to the landfill is food” in Marin.7
+- According to a 2008 Marin Sanitary Service study, 9.4 million pounds of food waste were being disposed into Marin landfills at that time.7 MSS is doing great work with Marin residents and businesses to reduce that total, but there is clearly much fresh food being wasted in our county.
+Joe Garbarino, owner of Marin Sanitary Service, reports that “nearly 30% of the waste that goes to the landfill is food” in Marin.8

 - California state law requires businesses with a minimum amount of organic waste, including food and food scraps, to recycle it -- rather than having it disposed in our landfills -- as of April 1, 2016.

 It is heartbreaking to see men, women, and children go hungry in our community.
 And it is heartbreaking to see so much fresh, nutritious food go to waste.

 Please join us in helping to end hunger and food waste in Marin County:

 1 Natural Resources Defense Council, “Wasted: How America is losing up to 40% of its food from farm to fork to landfill,” 2017.

 3 Food and Agriculture Organization of the United Nations, “Food wastage footprint: Impacts on natural resources,” 2013

 5 Hall KD, Guo J, Dore M, Chow CC (2009) The Progressive Increase of Food Waste in America and Its Environmental Impact.
 National Institute of Diabetes and Digestive and Kidney Diseases.
 PLoS ONE 4(11):e7940